crisaliscarrion/HotelBookings/README.md

 # Hotel Bookings Analysis
+---
 # Project Background

-This data set pertains to two types of hotels: resort and city hotel.
+This data set pertains to two types of hotels: resort and city hotel and the demands of each type.
 It includes information about bookings, guests, parking spaces, etc.

 Insights and recommendations are provided on the following key areas: